COVID-19 News: The Case to Grant Vulnerable Migrants Leave to Remain During Pandemic

 Call IAS on 0333 305 9375 to discuss your personal immigration matter.

 Our immigration experts are also offering legal advice and guidance to all NHS workers completely free of charge.
+We have offices all across the UK, including in London, Birmingham and Manchester.
+Our lawyers also offer their services remotely.

 *names have been changed for identity protection purposes.